ImGelu/cpp/README.md

 # cpp
-My solutions for different C++ problems
+My solutions for different C++ problems from the Baccalaureate Subjects

-Coming soon!